Wiki · Concept · Last reviewed June 19, 2026

 ARC-AGI

 ARC-AGI is a benchmark family derived from Francois Chollet's Abstraction and Reasoning Corpus.
-It is designed to test whether AI systems can infer unfamiliar abstract rules from very small numbers of examples, rather than merely reproduce patterns from large-scale training data.
+It tests whether AI systems can acquire new abstract skills from sparse evidence, under controlled task conditions, rather than merely reproduce patterns already absorbed through training, tuning, retrieval, or benchmark practice.

 Definition

 ARC-AGI is a family of artificial intelligence benchmarks centered on abstraction, reasoning, and efficient adaptation to novelty.
-The original benchmark asks a system to inspect a few input-output examples, infer the hidden transformation, and apply that transformation to a new input.
+ARC-AGI-1 and ARC-AGI-2 use grid-transformation tasks: a system inspects a few input-output examples, infers the hidden transformation, and applies that transformation to a new input.
+ARC-AGI-3 extends the project into interactive, turn-based environments where a system must explore, infer goals, model dynamics, and act.

-The benchmark is tied to Chollet's broader argument that intelligence should be measured as skill-acquisition efficiency: how much new competence a system can gain from limited experience, given its priors and the difficulty of generalization.
-In this framing, a system that needs vast exposure to task-like data is different from one that can infer a new rule from sparse evidence.
+The benchmark is tied to Chollet's broader argument that intelligence should be measured as skill-acquisition efficiency: how much new competence a system gains from limited experience, given its priors and the difficulty of generalization.
+In this framing, a system that needs vast exposure to task-like data is different from one that can infer a new rule from sparse evidence and transfer it to a genuinely unfamiliar case.

 Origin